The Best Positions to Install Security Cameras

 Some security sources suggest installing cameras inside looking out through a window or glass panes in a door.
 This can work with some cameras and locations, but often the extreme differences in lighting between the indoors and outdoors result in poor images.
 Always test a camera's performance in a location before committing to it.

-Dummy Cameras Don't Really Make Sense
+Dummy Cameras Don't Make Sense

 If you're investing in a useful system of security cameras, it doesn't make a lot of sense to supplement it with a few dummy cameras here and there.
 The only value they offer is potentially deterring some would-be intruders, and if they fail at this, you'll have no record of the break-in.

-Also, dummy cameras won't look exactly like the real cameras and might be spotted as phonies, which could serve as an invitation to break into those entry points "guarded" by the dummies.
+In addition, dummy cameras won't look exactly like the real cameras and might be spotted as phonies, which could serve as an invitation to break into those entry points "guarded" by the dummies.